United States documents leak of the War in Afghanistan: Reactions

 Taliban – spokesperson, Zabihullah Mujahid, has stated they are inspecting the leaked documents which contain the names, tribes, and family information of Afghan informants who were helping the United States.
 "We knew about the spies and people who collaborate with U.S. forces", he said.
 "We will investigate through our own secret service whether the people mentioned are really spies working for the United States.
 If they are U.S. spies, then we know how to punish them".
 This statement comes after the Taliban has recently begun intimidating and brutally executing those who cooperate with NATO forces.

+When the New York Times asked former WikiLeaks staff member Daniel Domscheit-Berg if there was blood on Julian Assange's hands after publishing the secret U.S. military Afghan war reports without making sure that the names of Afghan informants were blacked out, Domscheit-Berg said that "if there is no blood on anyone's hands and no one got hurt, then this was just pure luck."